 Ensure you follow the steps to enroll as an “Organization”.
 Guidebook cannot submit your app to the App Store under an Individual or an Enterprise account.

-After you complete the enrollment forms, a representative from Apple will call and/or email you in order to verify your enrollment information and continue the enrollment process.
+After you complete the enrollment forms, a representative from Apple will call and/or email you in order to verify the information you’ve provided and continue the enrollment process.

 Payment to Apple